alistairmgreen/soaring-analyst/README.md

 The task planner is not yet properly implemented.
 It starts with a hard-coded example task and cannot do anything except delete waypoints.

-Performance is poor on pages that show a barogram, especially in Firefox.
-It may be necessary to swap out the graph plotting library ([Chart.js](http://www.chartjs.org/)) for a different one in order to remedy this.

 ## Development setup

 ### Prerequisites